-As a kid hearing the noise of a float plane after weeks of bad weather was exciting because it meant we were getting food and mail.
-See before the days of online shopping and Prime 2 day shipping we had the Sears catalogue and my mother had to call in a grocery list to the store in Ketchikan to get food mailed to us.
+As a kid, hearing the noise of a float plane after weeks of bad weather was exciting because it meant we were getting food and mail.
+See before the days of online shopping and Prime 2 day shipping we had the Sears catalog and my mother had to mail in a grocery list to the store in Ketchikan to get food mailed back to us.
 It wasn’t an inconvenience, it was a way of life.
-Living there was kid’s dream.
-We had the woods to play in, beaches to roam for treasures and my parents would never worry about us getting lost or snatched up by strangers.
-My brother and I would carve out underground forts out of massive old growth stumps and dig roads into the hills for our hotwheel cars and planes.
+Living there was a kid’s dream.
+We had the woods to play in, beaches to roam for treasures and my parents would never have to worry about us getting lost or snatched up by strangers.
+My brother and I would carve out underground forts out of massive old growth stumps and dig roads into the hills for our Hot Wheel cars and planes.
 Everything was new and exciting.

 Paddling up through Tongass Narrows toward Ketchikan we start passing large tour boats going in the opposite direction and small fishing boats packed with people with poles in hand ready to experience what it is like to catch a salmon.

-We slide past cruise ship after cruise ship and find our way to the Ketchikan Yacht Club that will allow us to store our boats on their dock and use their facilities for a couple days.
+We slide past cruise ship after cruise ship and find our way to the Ketchikan Yacht Club that allow us to store our boats on their dock and use their facilities for a couple days.
 We found a nice little place to stay at Inn at Creekstreet that was just up from our boats.
-It’s funny how much Anna and I have been enjoying our times at the town stop-overs.
-We didn’t expect to, but the people we meet have all been so wonderful and we’ve gotten to understand quite a but more about the culture and history of these areas.
+It’s funny how much Anna and I have been enjoying our time at the town stop-overs.
+We didn’t expect to, but the people we meet have all been so wonderful and we’ve come to understand quite a bit more about the culture and history of these areas.
 And Anna loves having real espresso to drink.